 EEPROM memory can be written to only if it is effectively unprogrammed.
 Before writing to one or more locations that are already programmed, the page containing those locations must be erased.
-EEPROM ERASE is performed by sending a page erase command byte (A2h) followed by the page location of the item to be erased.
+EEPROM ERASE is performed by sending a page erase command byte (A2h) followed by the page location of what you want to erase.
 (There is no need to set an erase bit in an EEPROM control/status register.)